Hi! I’m Paula. Thanks for being here!

 I’m addicted to ketchup, I FREAKING LOVE frozen potato patties, and nothing makes me happier than a can of baked beans on toast.
 I’m not afraid of a little convenience food here and there, but at the core of it all, I am geared towards buying basic, high-quality ingredients and making things mostly from scratch.
 I eat what I want, not what I think I should eat.
 Luckily those two things usually overlap.

 Although I don’t endorse rushing the dinner-making process because that makes it feel like a chore, I am 100% in support of simplicity.
-Through my past experiences, I have learned a ton of tricks, shortcuts, and stress-reducing strategies that can be game-changing for the way we cook at home.
+Through my past experiences, I have learned a ton of tricks, shortcuts, and stress-reducing strategies that can change the game for how we cook at home.

 Let's make dinner!